Kathleen Bell Cooper

 Dr. Kathleen Marie Bell Cooper (born 3 February 1945, Dallas, Texas) is a corporate economist and former governmental economist who has worked for companies such as ExxonMobil and Security Pacific National Bank as well as being in leadership for such groups as the National Association of Business Economists.
 She is currently a director for the Williams Companies.
 She was the Under Secretary for Economic Affairs at the United States Department of Commerce during part of George W. Bush's presidency.

 Early life

 Kathleen Bell was born to parents Ferne Elizabeth (McDougle) Bell and Patrick Joseph Bell in Dallas, Texas, in 1945.
 She married Ronald James Cooper at age 20.
 The couple had two sons, Michael and Christopher, in the late 70s and early 80s.

 Education

 Cooper graduated in 1970 with a bachelor's degree in mathematics from the University of Texas at Arlington, and one year later with a master's degree.

 After some time in industry, she returned for her PhD at the University of Colorado Boulder.
 She taught while continuing her corporate career.

 Later in life, she became a trustee of Scripps College.

 Career

 Banking

-Cooper spent 9 years at the United Banks of Colorado after her masters degree, and was promoted to chief economist.
+Cooper spent 9 years at the United Banks of Colorado after her master's degree, and was promoted to chief economist.
 She moved on to led the Economic Department at Security Pacific National Bank in 1981.